What do you pray for your writing? You might think that’s a silly question. Of course we pray for our writing. But what, exactly, are we praying for?

 There’s nothing wrong with praying for commercial success for our writing.
 But something is terribly wrong if that’s our only focus.
 Our heavenly Father is continuously working to conform us to the image of His Son.
 If we want to look like Jesus, we need to share His priorities.

 Now it’s your turn.
-What other topics can we pray for related to our writing?
+What other topics can we pray for in relation to our writing?

 Ava Pennington is a writer, Bible teacher, and speaker.
 Her newest book, Daily Reflections on the Names of God: A Devotional, is endorsed by Precepts founder Kay Arthur.
 Additionally, Ava is co-author of Faith Basics for Kids.
 The first two books in the series are Do You Love Me More? and Will I See You Today?
 She has also written numerous articles for magazines such as Focus on the Family’s Clubhouse, Today’s Christian Woman, Power for Living, and Called.